-BELIEFS ABOUT EDUCATION, NURSING EDUCATION, AND CONTINUING EDUCATION world.
+BELIEFS ABOUT EDUCATION, NURSING EDUCATION, AND CONTINUING EDUCATION

+The mission and vision statements at King University are clear.
+The mission is to prepare students in a Christian academic community to excel as thoughtful, resourceful, and responsible citizens with a passion for serving God, the Church, and the world.
 The vision of the University is to aim to be the preeminent small to medium-sized Christian university in the Upper South, with a reputation earned there and beyond as a school serious about its Christian commitment, focused on student success, dedicated to academic excellence, and successful in producing graduates who excel wherever they live, work, and serve..
 This wisdom guides the School of Nursing in expressing its core values to educate nurses who exemplify Christ-like caring behaviors in their personal and professional lives.
 With intention, the nursing faculty aspire to create a climate that will make a difference in meeting the educational needs of the next generation of nurses; for that reason, faculty are committed to contemporary nursing education that is rooted in practice-based competency outcomes, effective interactive learning strategies, and performance-based outcomes assessment (evaluation) methods.
 A collaborative process among faculty, students, and the learning environment facilitates role development.
 With its own goals and priorities to demonstrate the enduring worth of a liberal arts education, the school of nursing philosophy underscores the responsibility to act with moral integrity, to accept social responsibility, to seek social justice, accept diversity, and to mature spiritually with commitment and devotion to the service of nursing.